echilds90/Panorama/README.md

 A project to build a panorama automatically

-To create a panorama call
+To create a panorama make the following call in the src directory

 python Panorama.py -d imageDirectoryName -m middleImage